 My 3 easy tips to help you remember this

 “8 I hate” – For the GMO products that start with the number 8 that you do not want in your body.

 “4 is a bore” – For the conventionally grown produce that I’d like to avoid but could settle for.
 With certain vegetables and fruits, it’s alright to buy conventional if organic isn’t an option for you.

 “9 is mine” (Could also go for “9 is Divine”, depending on how fancy you’re feeling).
 This is the organically grown produce that I want in my cart and on my dinner table.

-So there you have it, no more grocery store overwhelm or guessing.
-You are now armed with more information to shop for your produce smart and happy.
+So there you have it, no more grocery store guessing.
+You are now armed to shop for your produce fully informed.

 Cleaning your Produce